ychaouche/acme-expect/README.md

 # acme-expect
-An expect script to automate diafygi's acme-nosudo.
+An expect script to automate diafygi's [acme-nosudo](https://github.com/diafygi/acme-nosudo)

 # Compatibilty
 The script has to disable port 80 on your webserver.
 The provided disableport80/enabledport80 script works only for Apache HTTPD on Debian (other distros may have different configuration schemes), but you can easily write your own for other distros or for nginx.